shenzihaofrank/Project_Shen/README.md

 ### The chart below shows the average fuel consumption of E10 and SP98.
 It is clear that the fuel consumption of E10 is lower than SP98's.
 So this chart gives an important information that the fuel type is the main reason to cause the fuel consumption.
 ![Alt text](https://github.com/shenzihaofrank/Project_Shen/blob/master/Average%20consumption.PNG)

+# Research Answers
+The answer of my research question is that the fuel type causes the fuel consumption.
+If I have more time on this project, I would try to find more datasets of different types of cars and see what are the factors that affect the fuel consumption of those cars.
+The research answer tells people that the fuel type do cause the fuel consumption.
+If people care about the consumption, then they can fill the gas like E10.
+As for the car/fuel/gas industry, the research answer tells audience that different fuel has different burn efficiency.
+The powerful gas will make more consumption; the clean gas will make less consumption.

+# The Final Presentation and Excel files are uploaded.